pauldmccarthy/fsleyes/userdoc/ortho_lightbox_views.rst

    the view will zoom in to that rectangle.

  - Hold down the |command_key| key (OSX) or |control_key| key (Linux), and use your mouse wheel to zoom in and out of a canvas.

  - Hold down the |shift_key| key, and use your mouse wheel to change the current location along the depth axis for that canvas (i.e. to scroll through slices).

  - Middle-click and drag, or hold down the |alt_key| key and drag with the left mouse button, to pan around.

  - Hold down the |shift_key| key and the |command_key|/|control_key| key, then click and drag the mouse to adjust the brightness and contrast of the currently selected overlay.
 Moving the mouse vertically will adjust the contrast, and horizontally will adjust the brightness.

- - You can reset the view to its default zoom/pan settings by pressing the magnifying glass button on the :ref:`ortho toolbar
+ - You can reset the view to its default zoom/pan settings by pressing the
+   |reset_zoom_icon| button on the :ref:`ortho toolbar
    <ortho_lightbox_views_ortho_toolbar>`, or selecting the *Settings*
    |right_arrow| *Ortho view 1* |right_arrow| *Reset display* menu item.